What is FTBL Rating?

-The FTBL Rating, per se, is the numerical expression of a real player’s performance.
-The amount of rating points a player receives for a given game is calculated based on three factors: his individual performance, the result of the game, as well as the category of the league in which he plays, or tournament played.
+The FTBL Rating, per se, is the numerical expression of a real world player’s performance.
+The amount of rating points a player receives for a given game is based on two factors: his individual performance and the result of the game.
 The overall rating of a player is computed from the combined ratings he received in his last five games, to which a tenth of the rating points he received in the other matches played by him in the past 18 months is added.

-A virtual player's rating depends on three factors: the individual and team performances of his real prototype, and the standard of the real championship or tournament.
+A virtual player's rating depends on two factors: the individual and team performances of his real prototype.

 Match Result – Victory, Draw or Defeat

-If his team wins a match, a player receives 2 points multiplied by the category of the match.
+If his team wins a match, a player receives 10 points.

-If the result is a draw, he receives 1 point multiplied by the category of the match.
+If the result is a draw, he receives 5 points.

-If his team loses, a player receives no points.
+If his team loses, a player receives no points for the team result.